gautam6023/gautam6023/ApiDoc.md

      ```
 ### `4.
 Assessments`

-   ### Get an Assessments :
+   ### Get Assessments :

    - Use  `GET : VI_API_URL/virtual-interview-template/assessments` endpoint to get All assessments.

    ### Create an Assessments :

-   - Use `POST : VI_API_URL/virtual-interview-template/assessments/create` to create an assessment.
+   - Utilize the `GET : VI_API_URL/virtual-interview-template/assessments` endpoint to retrieve all assessments.
    - You need to include following things in the body of this POST request.
    - `title` : Title of the Assessment
    - `questions` : Question Id's.